aminomancer/uc.css.js/README.md

 #### [OS Detector](/JS/osDetector.uc.js):

 \* This tiny setup script adds an attribute on the document element representing the operating system, so we can select it with CSS.
 For example `:root[operatingsystem="macosx"]` would select the root element only on macOS.
 There are already ways to select different windows versions and a less reliable way to target linux, but the existing CSS options for selecting macOS are very sloppy.
-If you use the theme on macOS or linux you will definitely want to download this so your titlebar buttons will show up correctly.
+This is because Firefox differentiates between operating systems during the build and install processes.
+A given end user's `browser.css` will contain different rules depending on their operating system, obviating the need for a convenient media query but neglecting the customization angle.

+Since media queries aren't available, and I don't want to create and manage 3+ different versions of this theme, the stylesheets can only distinguish between operating systems when this script is running.
+Since I develop this on Windows 10, the theme expects Windows 10 by default.
+If you use Windows 10, you don't need this script, since all the default rules will be targeted for your OS.
+If you use the theme on macOS or linux, however, you will definitely want to download this, as it will enable the special OS-specific rules targeting your OS.

 #### [Custom Hint Provider](/JS/customHintProvider.uc.js):